-A. The limitations directly imposed on the use of TENs by the 2003 Act are:

-- The number of times the "premises user" may give a TEN (50 times a year for a personal licence holder (10 of which can be late TENs) and 5 times per year for a non personal licence holder, (2 of which can be late TENs)) - The number of times a TEN may be given in respect of any particular premises (15 times in a calendar year) but subject to a maximum aggregate duration of the periods covered by TENs at any individual premises (21 days) - The length of time a temporary event may last (168 hours); and - The scale of the event in terms of the maximum number of people attending at any one time (less than 500).
+- A. The limitations directly imposed on the use of TENs by the 2003 Act are: - The number of times the 'premises user' may give a TEN (50 times a year for a personal licence holder and 5 times per year for a non personal licence holder) - The number of times a TEN may be given in respect of any particular premises (12 times in a calendar year) but subject to a maximum aggregate duration of the periods covered by TENs at any individual premises (21 days) - The length of time a temporary event may last (168 hours); and - The scale of the event in terms of the maximum number of people attending at any one time (less than 500).